PranavVerma-droid/Drone/README.md

 2. I took out a old Li-ion Battery from a Old Electronics Car.
 3. I Ordered a IR Remote Controller and a IR Receiver.
 4. I Re-used the Batterry charger that came with the Car.
+5. I also found some Motor Protectors/Bumpers (White Things) To protect the Blades.
+6. I mounted the PCB on some cut IceCream Sticks.

 MultiWii Config Can be Found [Here](https://github.com/PranavVerma-droid/Drone-Project/blob/main/Code%20(MultiWii)/MultiWiiConf/MultiWiiConf.pde).
 ```